nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Delete all contacts: `clear`

-You can remove all contacts from your NetworkBook using the `clear` command.
+You can remove all contacts from your NetworkBook using the `clear` command, so that you can repopulate NetworkBook with a new set of contact details more efficiently.

 <div markdown="span" class="alert alert-warning">:warning: **Warning:**
 This command deletes **all** of your contacts.
 Only do this if you are sure.